ManarEyad7/text-analyzer--Manar/README.md

 - Place your text inside sample_text.txt

    - Make sure the file path in the code matches your file location:
-   - FILE_PATH = "/content/sample_text.txt"
+   - FILE_PATH = "Path of sample_text.txt"

 - Run the script:
-   - python analyzer.py
+   - python main.py